NicoJanE/APP-X11-Forward-win32-Development-Template-Stack/Howtos/howto_create_a_dev_container.md

 **Why Both Are Needed:**

-- **Docker Desktop WSL Integration** (collapsible section below): Enables the Docker CLI in WSL to communicate with Docker Desktop's daemon on the Windows host
-- **Starting from Specific WSL** (this section): Ensures the correct WSL distribution is used—the one with the properly configured `DISPLAY` variable for X11 forwarding to VcXsrv

-><small>*Important*{: style="color: red;"} You **must enable** WSL integration in Docker Desktop settings (see collapsible section below) AND use the specific WSL startup procedure described here.
-The integration allows communication between WSL and Docker Desktop, while the explicit startup ensures X11 forwarding uses the correct WSL environment.
-Execute the integration steps and restart Docker Desktop before proceeding.</small>

 ## Prerequisites

+1. **Enable WSL integration in Docker Desktop settings**
+   - Go to Docker Desktop → Settings → Resources → WSL integration
+   - Select your WSL distribution (e.g., `Ubuntu-docker-App-X11-Win32Dev`) and ensure only this one is enabled
+   - Click Apply & Restart to activate the integration (this may restart Docker Desktop automatically)
+   - This step is essential for communication between WSL and Docker Desktop

-1. **Restart Docker Desktop** (the application, not just the container) to avoid connection issues
+2. **Restart Docker Desktop** (the application, not just the container) if it did not restart automatically
    - Without this, you may run into trouble when attaching from WSL
    - Error symptom: ***"cannot find the container"***

-2. **Ensure the container is running** in Docker Desktop (check the dashboard)
+3. **Ensure the container is running** in Docker Desktop (check the dashboard)

+4. **Use the specific WSL startup procedure described below**
+   - Always start containers from the correct WSL distribution to ensure X11 forwarding works

 ## Steps to Connect